 The following video outlines the basics of taking payments and getting started with the reader.

 When you have the card reader, the next step is to pair it with your device, which is, in itself, an easy process that only takes a couple of minutes.
 Payleven’s point of sale system works wirelessly.
 The card reader connects to your device using Bluetooth, and then your device connects to the internet via WiFi or 3G, and Payleven’s servers complete the transaction.

 Once you have paired the reader and device, you are ready to go.
 It is as simple as entering the amount on your device, inserting the card into the reader and asking the customer to enter the correct PIN number.

 That’s all there is to it.
 If the customer wants a receipt, this can be sent via email or printed using a Bixolon thermal printer, which is compatible with the chip and PIN reader and can be ordered at the same time as when you sign up for the card reader.

 What cards does it take and what are the transaction rates?

 The types of cards that are currently accepted are Visa, V Pay, Mastercard, Maestro and American Express.
 This makes Payleven almost on par with competitor iZettle, which also accepts JCB cards.
 Payleven has indicated that more cards will be accepted in the future but to date is not specific about which ones and on what timescale.
 However, most merchants would be satisfied with the range of debit and credit card accepted.

-The minimum payment is £1 and the maximum amount that can be accepted varies according to the type of business, but there is no minimum monthly revenue level that needs to be reached.
-Merchants using the Payleven system are credited with their money once a week, Wednesday being the day money is paid out.
+The minimum payment is £1 and the maximum amount that can be accepted varies according to the type of business.
+There is no minimum monthly revenue level that needs to be reached.
+Payleven merchants are credited with their money once a week, on Wednesdays.